top of page

 Difference Between Negligence and Malpractice

 When a doctor or hospital fails to provide you with proper medical care, the situation may involve negligence, medical malpractice, or both.
 Negligence can happen without intentional wrongdoing but still causes harm to the patient.
 Intentional medical malpractice is more serious and can cause you significant harm.
-Both negligence and malpractice can lead to worsened medical conditions, increased medical expenses, loss of income, and emotional suffering.
-Determining whether negligence, malpractice, or both are involved requires investigation and an experienced attorney can help you prove liability, understand your rights, and seek compensation for the damages you’ve suffered due to substandard care.
+Medical malpractice and negligence can both lead to worsened medical conditions, increased medical expenses, loss of income, and emotional suffering.
+Determining whether medical negligence vs malpractice is involved requires investigation—and an experienced attorney can help you prove liability, understand your rights, and seek compensation for the damages you’ve suffered due to substandard care.

 What Is Medical Malpractice?